 Orange juice improves memory

-The volunteers performed a series of validated tests to assess their immediate and delayed verbal recall, letter fluency and memory, ability to spot digit-symbol substitution and more besides.
+The volunteers performed a series of memory tests to assess their immediate and delayed verbal recall, letter fluency and memory, ability to spot digit-symbol substitution and more besides.

-Their global cognitive function was significantly better after 8 weeks of drinking the high flavanone orange juice than when drinking the squash.
+Their ability to think straight (global cognitive function) was significantly better after 8 weeks of drinking the high flavanone orange juice than when drinking the squash.
 The researchers therefore concluded that drinking flavanone-rich orange juice for 8 weeks was associated with cognitive benefits for healthy older adults, but interestingly, they ‘diluted’ this claim by saying the orange juice halted a general decline in performance seen after 8 weeks of consuming the squash.

 I did wonder if these effects were due to the natural fruit sugars present, rather than the flavanones, but on checking found the orange juice drink provided just under 45 g total sugars per day, compared with 41g for the squash, which is unlikely to account for the difference.